bedoya-daniel/beta_variational_auto_encoder/README.md

 * **Inharmonicity**: 0 to 1 every 0.1
 * **Exponential time decay**: 0 to 10 every 1

-The `generateParameterSpace` module gets a default dictionnary that specifies those values (start, stop, increment).
-It generates a cardinal product (permutations) between every sampled dimensions.
+The `generateParameterSpace` module gets a default dictionary that specifies those values (start, stop, increment).
+It generates a cardinal product (permutations) between every sampled dimension.
 The dataset can get huge pretty quickly.
 A list of parameters is then given to the `AudioEngine` object that renders audio, spectrograms and CQT for every list of parameters.

 Here is a list of CQT randomly taken from the dataset: